Foundation Models for Software Engineering of Cyber-Physical Systems: the Road Ahead: Foundation Models for Requirements Engineering

-\textbf{Handling Textual Requirements Challenges with Foundation Models.} High-level \gls{cps} requirements are often elicited in natural language for stakeholder communication.
+High-level \gls{cps} requirements are often elicited in natural language for stakeholder communication.
 Natural language requirements can be ambiguous, incomplete, or contradictory.
-Many works support requirements specifications using formal and modeling languages requiring expertise in such languages.
+Therefore, many works support requirements specifications using formal and modeling languages, which require domain experts to have expertise in such languages.
+In addition, requirements can be specified in different formats that involve multimodal data such as user interfaces, images, and videos.
+However, traditional requirement engineering techniques were not designed to process diverse and multimodal data formats~\cite{pei2022requirements}.
 Given these challenges, we see \glspl{fm}' potential in many aspects.
-First, \glspl{llm} with textual analysis and comprehension capabilities can use \gls{cps} requirements documents to identify uncertain and contradictory requirements.
-Second, for \gls{cps} requirements specified in formal or modeling languages, multimodal \glspl{fm} with mixed-mode capabilities can be used to verify formal specifications and requirement models.
-Third, more research is needed to investigate using \glspl{llm} for identifying requirements during \gls{cps} development and improving existing \gls{cps} requirements' quality that may be imprecise.
-Finally, to facilitate easier communication and prevent miscommunication among diverse stakeholders, \glspl{fm} hold great potential to tailor the same set of requirements to match the backgrounds of different stakeholders.
-However, further research is needed to explore how \glspl{fm} can enhance communication among stakeholders involved in \gls{cps} development.
+First, \glspl{llm} with textual analysis and comprehension capabilities can use \gls{cps} requirements documents to identify uncertain and contradictory requirements~\cite{fantechi2023inconsistency}.
+Second, for \gls{cps} requirements specified in multiple formats, multimodal \glspl{fm} with mixed-mode capabilities can be used to verify requirement specifications such as formal models, user interfaces, and design models~\cite{hamalainen2025systematic}.
+Third, more research is needed to investigate using \glspl{llm} to identify requirements during \gls{cps} development and improve the quality of existing \gls{cps} requirements that may be imprecise~\cite{zadenoori2025llms}.
+Finally, to facilitate easier communication and prevent miscommunication among diverse stakeholders, \glspl{fm} hold great potential to tailor the same set of requirements to match the backgrounds of different stakeholders~\cite{zadenoori2025llms}.
+For example, they can generate user interface designs from textual requirements or vice versa.
+However, more research is needed to explore how \glspl{fm} can improve communication among stakeholders involved in \gls{cps} development.

-\textbf{Identifying Uncertainties in \gls{cps}.} \Glspl{cps} face uncertainties in their operation, e.g., due to environmental conditions, sensor inaccuracies, and human interactions.
-To identify uncertainties, domain experts typically use their expertise and past experiences.
-In this context, \glspl{llm}, when provided with \gls{cps} requirement specifications, can use their knowledge base and analytical capabilities to assist domain experts in identifying uncertainties.
-Moreover, VLMs and multimodal \glspl{fm} can use requirements to support uncertainties specification in \gls{cps} models, such as Simulink models. \looseness=-1